 When our parents moved into an assisted living facility 11 years ago, their extended family grew.
 Dad the extrovert made a point to make it around the building, first with his cane and then in his wheelchair.
 He was curious about people’s background, their former work, and their families.
 The ALF director dubbed him the facility ambassador because he always sought out the new residents and sometimes knew the house gossip before she did.

 The caretakers at Greenwood Place became family to us as well, because they attended to both our parents every day for over a decade and got to know them as well as we did.

-As our parents become more disabled, Vitas hospice joined our team and we came to rely on them as well.
-Our family cannot express how much we appreciate the efforts of these health care workers.
+As our parents became more disabled, Vitas Hospice joined our team and we came to rely on them as well.
+Our family cannot express how much we appreciate the efforts of these healthcare workers.
 Over the years, we saw how hard their jobs are and the sacrifices they make.
 They deserve hugs and baked treats and bigger paychecks.
 We want to honor them here today.
 (GW and Vitas associates stood and the audience applauded.)